-If domestic violence is reported to the University, the University has legal obligations under DC Code.
-If the victim does not want charges pressed, that information can be sent to the U.S. District Attorney as part of the warrant for arrest.
+If domestic violence is reported to the University, the University has legal obligations under the DC Code.
+If the victim does not want charges pressed, that information can be sent to the U.S. Attorney as part of the warrant for arrest.

 Allegations of sexual offenses may be adjudicated under the disciplinary procedures for reported offenses regardless of whether they are also reported as a crime to local police or the subject of any criminal or civil action.
 The University conducts prompt, thorough, and impartial investigations into complaints of sexual offenses and has established specific disciplinary procedures for sexual offense complaints to ensure a fair and just resolution that protects the safety of victims and promotes accountability.
 Disciplinary proceedings are conducted by individuals who receive annual training on sexual violence and the hearing process.
 Proceeding outcomes must be supported by a preponderance of the evidence.
 Both the complainant and the respondent shall have the same opportunities to have an advisor of their choice present during the disciplinary proceeding or any related meeting.
 Both the complainant and the respondent shall be simultaneously informed, in writing, of the outcome of the disciplinary proceeding, the appeals process, any change in the outcome of the proceeding, and the final results of the proceedings.
 Disclosure of the outcome of the disciplinary proceeding to both the complainant and respondent is not a violation of FERPA.
-Complaints will not be dismissed simply because the complainant or respondent withdrew from the University.